 - Describe the action of on .
 Does the image of under the action generate ?

-Update: This problem was solved (by me!) in 2021 in this paper.
+Update: This problem has a proposed solution (by me) in 2021 in this paper.
 The group naturally embeds into .
 The characterization uses generalized universal covering maps and the Whitney covering lemma.
 The image of under the -action does NOT generate .